 The coefficients in the retrieval algorithm were adapted for MHS (Appendix A).
 We have investigated the impact of differences between AMSU-B and MHS on the retrieved TWV and have found the differences to be negligible.
-This means that a

-- 10 consistent continuous data set for the years 1999 until now can be generated from combining AMSU-B and MHS data.
+This means that a consistent continuous dataset for the years 1999 until 2020 can be generated from combining AMSU-B and MHS data.
 Additionally, the MHS-based TWV data have been compared with radiosonde data from the N-ICE2015 campaign, and the results show good performance for MHS TWV.
-Both satellite-derived TWV have been compared against GPS and radiosonde data for five Arctic coastal stations during 2008 and 2009, and the results are satisfactory, with averaged correlations for all stations and methods 0.82 in summer and and 0.75 in winter, and RMSD along usual values for TWV studies at high latitudes.
-The - 15 satellite based TWV retrieval also compares well with the ERA5 reanalysis.
-Some artefacts of not filtered ice clouds remain but overall the correlation with 0.79 and RMSD of 3.01 kg/m^2 show good correspondence.
+Both satellite-derived TWV have been compared against GPS and radiosonde data for five Arctic coastal stations during 2008 and 2009, and the results are satisfactory, with averaged correlations for all stations and methods 0.82 in summer and 0.75 in winter and RMSD along usual values for TWV studies at high latitudes.
+The satellite-based TWV retrieval also compares well with the ERA5 reanalysis.
+Some artefacts of unfiltered ice clouds remain, but overall the correlation with 0.79 and RMSD of 3.01 kg m^{-2} shows good correspondence.

-The filter for ice cloud artefacts performs well as shown by comparison with data from the AMSR-E based algorithm that works over open water.
-A remaining issue are the jumps of retrieved TWV values between the different retrieval regimes.
-This can, however, in principle be mitigated by comparing root mean square differences and bias for adjacent TWV regimes,

-20 and choosing an optimal regime, i.e., channel combination, for the range of the water vapour column.
+The filter for ice cloud artefacts performs well, as shown by comparison with data from the AMSR-E-based algorithm that works over open water.
+A remaining issue is the jumps of retrieved TWV values between the different retrieval regimes.
+This can, however, in principle be mitigated by comparing root-mean-square differences and bias for adjacent TWV regimes and choosing an optimal regime, i.e. channel combination, for the range of the water vapour column.
 Where regimes overlap, weighted averages can smooth the transition.

 The algorithm described here has an upper TWV limit that restricts retrieval in summer to the central Arctic and Greenland.
-However, when combining the TWV data retrieved by the algorithm described here with TWV retrieved over open ocean from AMSR-E and AMSR2 - the product by Remote Sensing Systems (RSS) (Wentz and Meissner, 2006) - a nearly complete coverage of the whole Arctic year-round is possible, starting in 2000, which is the overall goal of future work.
+However, when combining the TWV data retrieved by the algorithm described here with TWV retrieved over open ocean from AMSR-E and AMSR2, a product of remote sensing systems (RSSs) (Wentz and Meissner, 2006), a nearly complete year-round coverage of the whole Arctic is possible, starting in 2000, which is the overall goal of future work.